SteveWinward/PowerBI/WriteUps/splunk.md

 * Windows Server 2019

 ## Installing Splunk for Test Purposes
 For development purposes, you can download a 60 day trial of Splunk Enterprise [here](https://www.splunk.com/en_us/download/splunk-enterprise.html).
+After the 60 days expire, you will need to uninstall your environment and reinstall the trial software.

 Don't follow theses steps for a production scenario!